23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 python performance_script.py
 ```

+# HOW TO STOP RUNNING THE SCRIPT AND HOW TO DEACTIVATE THE VIRTUAL ENVIRONMENT:
-Once you're done running the script, you can stop it using **ctrl+c**.
+Once you're done running the script, you can stop it using **ctrl+c** to stop running it.
 You can also deactivate the virtual environment by running the following command:
 ```
 deactivate
 ```